webelcomau/EJBvsCDIvsJSF/README.md

 #### ABOUT THE BACKING BEAN TEST PAGES AND NAVIGATION CASES IN DETAIL

-*Although the ultimate aim of this test app is to investigate when and whether injected session beans are released, this is ultimately dictated by the scope of the backing beans into which the session beans are injected, and for scopes such as @ViewScoped, how one navigated away from the test pages (the "view").*
+*Although the aim of this test app is to investigate **when and whether injected session beans are released**, this is ultimately dictated by the scope of the backing beans into which the session beans are injected, and for scopes such as @ViewScoped, how one navigated away from the test pages (the "view").*

 Each backing bean test web page has (hopefully) clear instructions.